QiongW56/GFPT2_Publication_2021/README.md

 ## Supplementary Figure 8A-C
 UDP-Glc, UDP-GlcA and GlcNAc-P levels in the three cell lines; acidic mode data; Phenylalanine IS <br/>

+## Supplementary Figure 8D-F
+The percentage of 13C incorporation into the metabolites from the 13C-Glc 13C-1-Gln and 13C-5-Gln.

+## Supplementary Figure 9-10
+The figures were generated in Excel.